 Many homes in the United States have asphalt shingle roofs.
-Asphalt shingles are an attractive option when considering a roof system for your home for a number of reasons.
-Among these are appearance, expected life span and cost.
-Another reason that makes asphalt shingles attractive to most homeowners is the ease of repair if minor damages happen.
-Before getting started, verify whether or not you have an existing warranty on your shingle roof system which may cover either the materials or labor... or both.
+Asphalt shingles are an attractive option when considering a roof system for your home for many reasons.
+Among these are appearance, expected life span, and cost.
+Another reason that makes asphalt shingles attractive to most homeowners is the ease of repair if minor damages occur.
+Before getting started, verify whether or not you have an existing warranty on your shingle roof system which may cover the materials, labor, or both.

 - Flat pry bar

 - Shingles in quantity and style to match existing roof